Mount Sinai Hospital

 There are opportunities to perform research projects in clinical areas at the centre.
 Fellows are expected to complete at least 1 research project during their fellowship.

-Fellows are entitled to 4 weeks of vacation per year and 1 week to attend academic meetings.
-All requests for leave must be submitted in writing to Diana Brierley at least four weeks in advance.
+Fellows are entitled to 20 academic days of vacation per year and 5 educational days to attend academic meetings.
+All requests for leave must be submitted in writing to Ms. Doris Cheung at least six weeks in advance.

 An interview is required.